firebase/quickstart-unity/analytics/testapp/readme.md

 ## Using the Sample

+**Note:** that the UI Elements of the quickstart app respond to mouse clicks, and so will not be responsive on tvOS.

 The sample provides a simple interface with several buttons, demonstrating various ways of logging Firebase Analytics events: